SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Other/Node_edge_graph.md

 1. In the *Icon* box, select an icon for the action.

 1. In the *Action* box, select the action that should be executed.
-See [Configuring custom app events](xref:Configuring_custom_apps#configuring-custom-app-events).
+See [Configuring low-code app events](xref:LowCodeApps_event_config).

 > [!NOTE]
 > You can also override the default action for a node or edge using the *Add override* option.